How to improve your cat’s diet in 5 simple steps, according to a vet

 Cats don’t require regular food changes, and it’s completely appropriate to feed your cat the same diet for years.
 However, there are a number of valid reasons to change your cat’s food.
 Maybe your cat has aged into a new life stage, their favorite brand has become unavailable, or a new medical condition requires a nutritional change.

 Regardless of why you are changing your cat’s food, it’s important to do so gradually.
-A gradual diet change can help you avoid the diarrhea and other gastrointestinal effects that can accompany a sudden food change.
+A gradual diet change can help you avoid the diarrhea in cats and other gastrointestinal effects that can accompany a sudden food change.

 When changing your cat’s diet, you should aim for a gradual transition over a period of one week.
 On the first day, mix a small amount of your cat’s new diet with their old food.
 Each day, add a little more of the new food and a little less of the old food.